 Photo by Steve Gullick

-Fire Records is delaying the release of the first new Throwing Muses album in seven years “given the situation in our industry” brought on by the coronavirus.
-The 10-song Sun Racket, the band’s 10th record overall, had been due out May 22 but now is scheduled to be released Sept.
+Fire Records delayed the release of the first new Throwing Muses album in seven years because of record industry complications due to the coronavirus.
+The 10-song album, band’s 10th record overall, had been due out May 22 but now is scheduled to be released Sept.
 4.

 The band — singer/guitarist Kristin Hersh, drummer David Narcizo and bassist Bernard Georges — were in the studio last year when they played their first shows in five years, a handful of concerts and a slot handpicked by Robert Smith at The Cure’s Pasadena Daydream Festival outside the Rose Bowl.